try-supernova/developer-learn/docs/terminology.md

 User-friendly program, typically with a GUI

 ### Program
-Piece of software that can be run on Pluto.
+Piece of software that can be run on Supernova.
 This includes apps, libraries, and other executables.

 ### Process
 A running instance of a program.

 ### Filesystem Driver
-Software component that allows Pluto to communicate with a variety of different storage implementations.
+Software component that allows Supernova to communicate with a variety of different storage implementations.

 ### Host
 Host can be used to refer to a variety of things.
-Depending on context, it usually refers to the device or browser running Pluto.
+Depending on context, it usually refers to the device or browser running Supernova.

-### Pluto Package Manager
+### Supernova Package Manager
 A program that manages packages.

 ### Pluget
-A command-line interface for the Pluto Package Manager.
+A command-line interface for the Supernova Package Manager.
 Pluget is installed globally automatically.

-### Pluto Package Registry (PPR)
+### Supernova Package Registry (PPR)
-A registry of Pluto packages.
+A registry of Supernova packages.

-### Pluto Store
+### Supernova Store
-GUI program for browsing and installing Pluto packages that support the Pluto Store apis.
+GUI program for browsing and installing Supernova packages that support the Supernova Store apis.
-These apis manage access control and permissions for Pluto packages.
+These apis manage access control and permissions for Supernova packages.